 - Help your child establish a schedule for completing homework with sufficient time.

-- Encourage, motivate, and prompt your child to do homework, but do not do the homework for him/her.
+- Encourage, motivate, and prompt your child to do homework, but do not do the homework for the student.

 - If your child is not consistently able to do the homework by him/herself, contact the teacher.

-- Even if your child is not finished, stop him/her at bedtime.
+- Even if your child is not finished, stop at bedtime.